-Quantitative Measurement of Bacterial Growth involves measuring either the total cell count or the viable cell count.
+Quantitative Measurement of Bacterial Growth involves measuring either the total cell counts or the viable cell count.

 Total Cell Count Methods